nakulmanoj/humaniser/README.md

 # AI Text Humanizer

-A fine-tuned Phi-3 model that converts formal/neutral text into casual, conversational language.
+A fine-tuned Phi-3 model that converts formal/neutral text into casual, conversational language that gets past AI detectors like Quillbot and ZeroGPT.
 Trained on Reddit comments to capture natural human writing style.

 ## Features